-PHY 221 Waves and Optics
+PHY 221 Wave and Optics

 This course covers fundamentals of waves including refection, refraction, interference, diffraction and polarization of waves with special emphasis on optics.
 Special emphasis is placed on optics.
 Lenses and mirrors are discussed.
-Pre-requisites: PHY103 or PHY105.
-Co-requisite: MAT222
+Prerequisites: PHY 103/PHY 105 Corequisite courses: MAT 122